ASMAK-Bilisim/bondi-base-buildathon/README.md

 #### 1. Primary Market

+- Displays the funding phase for each bond token offerings.
 - View bond token offerings, check specifics, and choose bonds to invest in.
 - Bond offerings start in the **Payment Pending** phase until the target amount is reached.
 - Once the target is met, the offering moves to **Awaiting Real-Life Purchase** phase.